Individual Psychotherapy with Adults

-I am a psychologist resident at Portland Mental Health, supervised by Dr. Camille Curry, PsyD.
+I am a licensed psychologist at Portland Mental Health & Wellness.
 I received my doctorate in clinical psychology from the Wright Institute in Berkeley, California and completed my predoctoral internship at University of Michigan’s Counseling & Psychological Services.
-I work with adolescents and adults of all ages with a wide range of concerns, including depression, anxiety, trauma, eating issues, relationship difficulties, grief, and gender/sexual identity issues.
+I work with adults of all ages with a wide range of concerns, including depression, anxiety, trauma, eating issues, relationship difficulties, grief, and gender/sexual identity issues.

 My style is warm, collaborative, and strength-based.
 I use an integrationist approach to therapy, drawing primarily from psychodynamic and interpersonal theoretical frameworks and incorporating strategies derived from mindfulness- and acceptance-based approaches.
 I believe that a strong therapeutic relationship is the foundation for healing and growth, thus I strive to create an empathically attuned environment that facilitates enhanced self-understanding, emotional awareness and acceptance, and creative problem-solving to help you move forward.
 Working within a feminist-multicultural framework, I am attentive to the multiple identities and social contexts that shape each individual’s experience and am committed to providing culturally responsive care.